 what is a real wedding photojournalist?

 Photojournalists are news photographers.
 That means they work for media outlets like newspapers, magazines or wire services, covering everything from community events to presidential elections.
 They also regularly cover sports, fashion and sometimes even war.
-They document scenes and record reality, with a priority on truth and storytelling.
+They document scenes and record reality with a priority on truth and storytelling.

 I spent the first six years of my career working for daily newspapers as a staff photojournalist.
 So when I call myself a wedding photojournalist, it’s not an empty term to describe my ‘style.’
 It’s part of my DNA.
 It’s such a part of my philosophy and brand that I only hire second photographers who have the same approach.

-We’re storytellers, trained to anticipate and document moments
+we’re storytellers – trained to anticipate and document moments

 As a wedding photojournalist, that means I start shooting in the morning during hair and makeup and we stay well into the dance party.
 It’s also the reason my pricing isn’t based on hourly packages.

-no seriously, We’re
+no seriously, we’re moment junkies

-Moments are such a huge part photojournalism, it makes this list twice!
 Wedding days are filled with moments.
 Some are big and expected, but the most storytelling moments are often the most subtle.
 I live for finding the in-between and behind-the-scenes kinds of moments.

 For example, when I covered football games it was obviously important to capture the player scoring a touchdown – the action.
 But most of the time, photos from the moments immediately afterward – the celebration, the reaction – have more impact.
 They’re the most storytelling.